 Clarkslegal LLP is a limited liability partnership registered in England and Wales.
 Registered number: OC308349.
-Registered office: One Forbury Square, The Forbury, Reading RG1 3EB.
+Registered office: Thames Tower, Station Road, Reading RG1 1LX.
 Solicitors regulated by the Law Society.
 References to Partners are to members of Clarkslegal LLP.
 Clarkslegal LLP is a member of the TAGLaw worldwide network of law firms.

 Full details of how we collect and process your data (including personal data) together with how you opt out of receiving marketing communications from us can be found in our Privacy Notice, which can be accessed on the following link.
 Website users should refer to the section of the Privacy Notice headed accordingly.